Eudemonic AI Dashboard

 • Key transition points

-Areas for targeted support
+Areas for review

-• Workload & study skills
+• Workload and study skills support

-• Transition & employability
+• Transition and employability support

-• Sleep & wellbeing routines
+• Sleep and wellbeing routines

-What this system does NOT do
+What this system does not do

 • Identify individual students